Pabz-10/Deep-Learning-Model-for-Ovarian-Cancer-Classification/README.md

 Enter Kaggle Username and Key
 ```
 Data can be found at ...
+Key can be found in the settings tab of Kaggle (look under API and generate a new token, this token is your password)
 Output will be saved in output/models

 <a name="guide"></a>